 The higher the ratio, the more intense the R&D is for the company.

-That said, according to the chart, Facebook seems to be at the lowest rank when it comes to the ratio of R&D to revenue.
+That said, according to the chart, Meta had been ranked the lowest when it comes to the ratio of R&D to revenue.

-As seen, between fiscal 2016 and 2020, Facebook’s ratio clocks in at only 20%, the lowest among all social media companies.
+As seen, between fiscal 2020 and 2022, Meta’s ratio logged only 24% on average, the lowest among all social media companies.

-Therefore, Snap has the most intense research and development activities compared to other social media companies.
+Therefore, Snap has the most intense research and development activities compared to other social media companies, at 46% of total revenue as of 2022.

 Research & Development Spending To Total Costs And Expenses Ratio

-R&D spending is actually a part of a company’s costs and expenses of doing business.
+R&D spending is actually part of a company’s costs and expenses of doing business.

 Therefore, it’s worth finding out how much costs and expenses are being spent on R&D activities.